sidhugurvesh/web10049-2020/Set02.md

 * are the attributes global or element-specific?
 * add to your written code, as comments, all corrections and observations.

+#### C. Create your own version of the examples in  [Example Set 2](https://padlet.com/ellen_bajcar/tcq04gapbi9d) in directory `C:\public_html\syst10049\practice`, choosing an appropriate name.
+-
+	 - [ ] start with minimal HTML5 document
+	 - [ ] copy the rendered content (right-hand side) into the body
+	 - [ ] try to mark it up without looking at the html code
+	 - [ ] if you have to look, document (in comments) why, dig deeper, make notes.
+* test the page by running it with Chrome (check that the title and the content display as expected).
+* validate your code at [W3C Validation Markup Service](https://validator.w3.org) (remove all warnings and errors);
+* re-test and document your observations in the prologue's description;
+* explore deeper by looking up references for any unfamiliar elements and attributes;
+* pay close attention to values that can be assigned to the attributes;
+* are the attributes global or element-specific?
+* add to your written code, as comments, all corrections and observations.

 ---